kiwialec/nodejs-zip-selective-extract/readme.md

 Efficiently extract arbitrary files from zip files.

-From what I can see, every other nodejs zip reads the entire zip file into the compute and ignores non-relevant bytes, this isn't great if you just want one file from a large zip archive, and awful if your zip is stored on a high latency or remote filesystem (i.e. S3).
+From what I can see, when you want to read a single file from a zip archive, every other nodejs zip library reads the entire zip file into the compute and ignores non-relevant bytes during the read stream.
+This isn't great if you just want one file from a large zip archive, and awful if your zip is stored on a high latency or remote filesystem (i.e. S3).
 This library utilises the zip file's central directory (a catalog of each file and it's location within the zip) to only read the relevant byte ranges from the zip file, meaning that it can efficiently give you access to small slices of data within a large (and potentially remote) zip archive.

 The canonical use-case that I'm building for is storing many small files (10-100KB) in large zip files on S3 (thereby avoiding excessive PutObject and lifecycle request costs), and retrieving an individual file at runtime.